Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: Runtime Dataflow Systems

-\sysname{} provides an interface for deploying a dataflow graph to a variety of runtime systems including non-dataflow FaaS infrastructures such as AWS Lambda and a local execution environment.
-With streaming dataflow systems, \sysname{} inherits their exactly-once fault tolerance guarantees.
-The interface implementation for using a new runtime system with \sysname{} ranges between 87 and 169 lines of code for all five systems mentioned below.
+Stateful entities can be deployed as dataflow graphs to streaming dataflow systems, offering exactly-once fault-tolerance guarantees.

-\para{Dataflow} A \sysname{} dataflow graph is translated to a streaming dataflow graph that Apache Beam and PyFlink can execute.
-A Kafka source pushes events to the ingress router, a map operator which performs a \texttt{keyBy} operation to route an event to the correct stateful map operator instance where function execution will take place.
-Each execution's output is forwarded to the egress router, which forwards outputs to a Kafka sink. \sysname{} uses Kafka to reenter the event to the streaming dataflow thereby avoiding cyclic dataflows, which are not supported by most streaming systems.
-Notably, \sysname{} implements all the logic that is required for routing and execution in this process.
-On the downside, when an event reenters a dataflow to reach the next function block of a split function, race conditions, owed to events coming from non-split functions, and state inconsistencies, owed to other events that change the same function's state in the meantime, are possible.
-Time tracking with watermarks, support for cyclic dataflows, and locking can solve these problems.
-Since the \sysname{} dataflow is well-aligned with Statefun's dataflow, no translation is required when using the Statefun runtime. \sysname{} creates a remote Python function for each class definition and allocates a Kafka topic for each operator.
+\para{Flink's Statefun} The IR is translated to a streaming dataflow graph that, for example, Apache Flink can execute.
+In that case, a Kafka source pushes events to the ingress router, which is a map operator performing a \texttt{keyBy} operation to route an event to the correct stateful map operator instance where function execution will take place.
+Each execution's output is forwarded to the egress router, which forwards outputs to a Kafka sink.

-\para{FaaS} In typical FaaS infrastructures, such as AWS Lambda, a single Lambda invocation will execute a full function with all the split function blocks in it.
-The ingress routes an event to the appropriate function block, and the egress routes an output event back to the ingress router until an event has been processed in full.
-Because FaaS systems are stateless with state residing to an external database such as Amazon's DynamoDB, state access can be locked (by using an external library) in order to safeguard the state's consistency.
-However, locking was found to deteriorate performance significantly and therefore it was disabled in the experiments.
-Similarly to AWS Lambda, we created an interface to Cloudburst~\cite{cloudburst}.
+We use Kafka to re-insert an event to the streaming dataflow, thereby avoiding cyclic dataflows, which are not supported by most streaming systems.
+Notably, our system implements all the logic required for routing and execution in this process.
+On the downside, when an event reenters a dataflow to reach the next function block of a split function, race conditions attributed to events coming from non-split functions could lead to state inconsistencies due to other events changing the same function's state in the meantime.
+Time tracking with watermarks, support for cyclic dataflows, and locking could solve these problems.
+Since the IR is well-aligned with Statefun's dataflow, only simple translation and mapping is required when using the Statefun runtime.